Maroutis/Audits/CodeHawks/Escrow/Audit_Report.md

 An ill-intentioned actor could exploit this by creating a contract, injecting a minimal amount of funds, and mimicking the deployment process of the factory.
 This would expose both the seller and the arbiter to unnecessary risk.
 Furthermore, the actor could maliciously attribute someone else's address as the buyer, thereby ensnaring unsuspecting users.
 The presence of such rogue contracts could also be leveraged by bad actors to camouflage their illicit activities since these contracts are not managed by the factory.

+## Impact

+This can expose both the seller and the arbiter to unnecessary risk, and also camouflage illicit activities since these contracts are not managed by the factory.

+## Tools Used

+A detailed review of the code base was conducted to identify this issue.

 ## Recommendation